The Media and Entertainment Law Review: Brazil

 Freedom of speech and freedom of the press are protected under the Federal Constitution.
-Although a manifestation of thought is free, anonymity is forbidden, and the right of reply (along with compensation for property or moral damages) is assured.
+Although manifestations of thought are freely allowed, anonymity is forbidden and the right of reply (along with compensation for property or moral damage) is assured.

 Even though there is no leading case on freedom of speech and its limitations in Brazil, several precedents from the Brazilian Supreme Court address the issue.
 In general, the decisions forbid any type of prior censorship, guaranteeing that freedom of expression protects not only truthful, admirable or conventional ideas, but also (and perhaps most importantly) ideas that may be considered doubtful, exaggerated, reprehensible or not supported by the majority.

 Some expressions, however, are not awarded constitutional protection.
-That is the case for speeches that incite or advocate criminal behaviour.
-Based on the fact that race discrimination is a criminal offence in Brazil, discriminatory speech is also forbidden whenever it remains demonstrated that the agent responsible for the speech is:
+This is the case for speeches that incite or advocate criminal behaviour.
+Based on the fact that racial discrimination is a criminal offence in Brazil, discriminatory speech is also forbidden where it can be demonstrated that the agent responsible for the speech is:

-- attesting the dissimilarity between different groups or individuals;
+- attesting to the dissimilarity between different groups or individuals;

-- supporting the superiority of one of the groups or individuals; and
+- asserting the superiority of one of the groups or individuals; and

-- defending the lawfulness of other people's domination, exploitation, slavery, elimination, suppression and reduction of rights.
+- defending the lawfulness of the domination, exploitation, slavery, elimination, suppression or reduction of rights of other peoples.

-In this sense, to fall outside the scope of protection of freedom of speech, it is essential to demonstrate that a speech incites some sort of behaviour by means of violence.
+In this sense, for an expression to fall outside the scope of protection of freedom of speech, it is essential to demonstrate that the speech or other form of expression incites behaviour that constitutes some sort of violence.

-The Federal Constitution provides for the freedom of the press, guaranteeing that the manifestation of thought, in any form, process or medium, will not be subject to any restriction, except for under provisions in the Constitution itself.
-In 2009, the Brazilian Supreme Court struck down the Federal Press Act (enacted in 1967 during a dictatorship regime) after it was considered incompatible with the 1988 Constitution currently in force.
+The Federal Constitution provides for the freedom of the press, guaranteeing that the manifestation of thought, in any form, process or medium, will not be subject to any restrictions except for those found in provisions of the Constitution itself.
+In 2009, the Supreme Court struck down the Federal Press Law (enacted in 1967 during a dictatorship regime) after it was found to be incompatible with the 1988 Constitution, which is currently in force.

-The Supreme Federal Court (STF) has also determined that the government may not impose any type of condition to practicing journalism, such as requiring a university degree or affiliation to a professional association.
+The Supreme Federal Court (STF) has also determined that the government may not impose any type of condition on the practice of journalism, such as requiring a university degree or affiliation with a professional association.

-The Federal Constitution imposes restrictions on the foreign ownership and intellectual guidance of media outlets: newspaper and broadcasting companies may only be owned by native Brazilians, by individuals naturalised for more than 10 years or by companies incorporated under the laws of Brazil with head offices in the country.
-In any case, at least 70 per cent of the voting capital of media outlets must be held, directly or indirectly, by native Brazilians, by individuals naturalised for more than 10 years or by companies incorporated under the laws of Brazil with head offices in the country.
-There are also restrictions regarding the intellectual guidance of newspaper and broadcasting companies (including editorial responsibility, and the selection and direction of content).
-Only native Brazilians or individuals naturalised for more than 10 years may be in charge of these roles.
-The extension of these restrictions is subject to controversies.
-Traditional press vehicle associations filed a complaint in the past arguing that an internet news aggregator controlled by a foreign group was in breach of the constitutional limitations on foreign capital, but the public prosecutor's office shelved the case in 2016.
-In the same year, the National Journals Association filed a lawsuit at the STF requesting the Court to clarify the scope of the constitutional restrictions that, according to the Association, should cover all 'economic organisations that are dedicated to the production, publishing, and/or propagation of news to the Brazilian public, regardless of the vehicle used, either in hard copy or by digital means (internet)'.
-The case has not been ruled on yet.
+The Federal Constitution imposes restrictions on the foreign ownership and intellectual direction of media outlets: newspaper and broadcasting companies may only be owned by native Brazilians, by individuals who have been naturalised for more than 10 years or by companies incorporated under the laws of Brazil with head offices in the country.
+In any case, at least 70 per cent of the voting capital of media outlets must be held, directly or indirectly, by native Brazilians, by individuals who have been naturalised for more than 10 years or by companies incorporated under the laws of Brazil with head offices in the country.
+There are also restrictions regarding the intellectual direction of newspaper and broadcasting companies (including editorial responsibility and the selection and direction of content).
+Only native Brazilians or individuals who have been naturalised for more than 10 years may occupy these roles.
+The extension of these restrictions is a subject of debate.
+In the past, associations representing the traditional press filed a complaint arguing that an internet news aggregator controlled by a foreign group constituted a breach of the constitutional limitations on foreign capital, but the public prosecutor's office shelved the case in 2016.
+In the same year, the National Association of Newspapers (ANJ) filed a lawsuit with the STF requesting clarification of the scope of the constitutional restrictions, which should, according to the ANJ, cover all 'economic organisations dedicated to the production, publishing or propagation of news to the Brazilian public, regardless of the vehicle used, either in hard copy or by digital means (internet)'.
+The case has yet to be decided.

 iii Freedom of access to government information

-Under the Federal Constitution, individuals are entitled to the right of receiving, from government authorities, information in their personal interest or in the public interest, except for information that must be kept secret to guarantee the safety of society or the country.
+Under the Federal Constitution, individuals have the right to obtain from government authorities information that is in their personal interest or in the public interest, except for information that must be kept secret to guarantee the safety of society or the country.

-The Information Access Act provides for the procedures that government authorities must follow to comply with the Constitution.
-The law is applicable to all levels of the government (federal, state and local) and to the legislative, executive and judicial branches.
+The Information Access Law provides for procedures that government authorities must follow to comply with the Constitution.
+The law is applicable to all levels of government, federal, state and local, and to the legislative, executive and judicial branches.

 Any person may request access to any information related to a government authority.
-The mechanisms to make a request vary among the different authorities.
-There is no need to present a justification for making the request.
-However, the relevant authority may only deny a request upon valid justification (national security, police investigation, etc.).
-Authorities have up to 30 days to answer the access request.
+The mechanisms for making a request vary among the different authorities.
+There is no need to present a justification for such a request.
+In contrast, a petitioned authority may only deny a request on the basis of a valid justification (national security, police investigation, etc.).
+Authorities have up to 30 days to answer an access request.

-The Constitution also provides for the habeas data constitutional remedy.
-This remedy enables individuals to request access to any relevant information that concerns them that is stored in a database kept by government authorities.
+The Constitution also provides for the constitutional remedy of habeas data.
+This remedy enables individuals to request access to any relevant information that concerns them and that is stored in a database kept by government authorities.

 iv Protection of sources

-Under the Federal Constitution, journalists are entitled to the right to protect their sources whenever necessary to their professional activity.
-The protection of sources is a prerogative of journalism, and it includes the right of journalists to not be subject to any type of direct or indirect punishment due to the lawful exercise of such prerogative.
+Under the Federal Constitution, journalists are entitled to the right to protect their sources whenever necessary for their professional activity.
+The protection of sources is a journalistic prerogative and includes the right of journalists to not be subject to any type of direct or indirect punishment on account of the lawful exercise of this prerogative.

-The subject has been in the spotlight since the publication of a series of controversial news articles leaking private messages of individuals directly involved with one of the country's largest corruption investigation.
-The journalist did not reveal the source of the leaked records, starting a debate on the limitations of journalists' right to protect their sources.
-After the journalist's claims of coercion (by means of several investigations opened against him), a member of the Supreme Court barred the government from opening any type of investigation against him for the receipt and transmission of information through the media.
-The ruling is preliminary, as the full court must still take on the case.
+The subject has been in the spotlight since the publication of a series of controversial news articles leaking private messages of individuals directly involved with one of the country's largest corruption investigations.
+The journalist did not reveal the source of the leaked records, starting a debate on the limits on journalists' right to protect their sources.
+After the journalist claimed to have been subject to coercion (by means of several investigations directed against him), a member of the Supreme Court barred the government from opening any type of investigation into the journalist's activities regarding the receipt and transmission of information through the media.
+The Court's final decision favoured the journalist and confirmed the constitutional protection granted to sources.

 v Private action against publication

-Apart from indemnification, courts may also impose obligations to do or not to do certain acts depending on the extent of an injury.
+Apart from indemnification, courts may also impose obligations to perform or not perform certain acts depending on the extent of an injury.
 For instance, a publisher may be ordered to stop publishing material.

-In 2016, the Brazilian Supreme Court decided that biographical works do not depend on the main character's authorisation (or his or her relatives in a lack thereof).
-According to the Supreme Court, Articles 20 and 21 of the Brazilian Civil Code must be interpreted in accordance with the Constitution, which provides for the fundamental right of freedom of expression.
+In 2016, the Supreme Court decided that biographical works do not depend on the main subject's authorisation (or his or her relatives in the absence thereof).
+According to the Supreme Court, Articles 20 and 21 of the Brazilian Civil Code7 must be interpreted in accordance with the Constitution, which provides for the fundamental right of freedom of expression.
 The Supreme Court has asserted that ordinary law (such as the Civil Code) cannot restrict constitutional rights, even on the grounds of protecting another right provided for in the Constitution.
 In the case of a conflict of rights, the collective interest must prevail.

-In addition to civil liability, offences to an individual's honour may also trigger criminal liability.
-The Brazilian Criminal Code provides for three different crimes against honour:
+In addition to civil liability, offences against an individual's honour may also trigger criminal liability.
+The Brazilian Criminal Code8 provides for three different crimes against honour: